CodingCellist/codingcellist.github.io/content/en/post/site-refurbishments-take-time/index.md

     full-blown blog post/essay (more on those shortly), but in its early stages.
     I expect these to be more expanded, paragraph-like bullet-points, but without the flow and structuring that a complete post has.
-* :herb: **shoot** --- Shoots are works which might be done, but need another look through (or don't).
+* :herb: **sapling** --- Saplings are works which might be done, but need another look through (or don't).
 Maybe there are some details which need clarification, or some sections need moving around, or similar.
-Or maybe I just decide that they're actually fine, and nothing needs adjusting.
-I'm not quite happy with the name "shoot", so that may change if I find a better term.
+Or maybe I just decide that they're actually fine, and nothing needs adjusting. ~~I'm not quite happy with the name "shoot", so that may change if I find a better term.~~ _Update 2024-04-18:_ I'm a lot happier with the word "sapling"!
+    That's staying!
 * :evergreen_tree: **evergreen** --- These are the finished and polished posts, essays, tutorials, what have you.
 Although the name "evergreen" suggests that they never need adjusting, that's will vary depending on the